|

 painfully hard erection.
 As the Centaurs made love he stroked himself,

-trying to keep the camera steady with the other hand even as he approached
+trying to keep the steady with the other hand even as he approached

 climax.
 The two down in the valley were obviously enjoying themselves;